oven-sh/bun/docs/runtime/nodejs-apis.md

 Bun aims for complete Node.js API compatibility.
 Most `npm` packages intended for `Node.js` environments will work with Bun out of the box; the best way to know for certain is to try it.

 This page is updated regularly to reflect compatibility status of the latest version of Bun.
+If you run into any bugs with a particular package, please [open an issue](https://bun.sh/issues).
+Opening issues for compatibility bugs helps us prioritize what to work on next.

 ## Built-in modules